bpatters/schemagen-graphql/Readme.md

 -- with [@GraphQLMutation annotated methods](https://github.com/bpatters/schemagen-graphql/blob/master/src/main/java/com/bretpatterson/schemagen/graphql/annotations/GraphQLMutation.java)

-To build your schema you use the [GraphQLSchemaBuilder](https://github.com/bpatters/schemagen-graphql/blob/master/src/main/java/com/bretpatterson/schemagen/graphql/GraphQLSchemaBuilder.java) in conjuction with the required objects above.
+To build your schema you use the [GraphQLSchemaBuilder](https://github.com/bpatters/schemagen-graphql/blob/master/src/main/java/com/bretpatterson/schemagen/graphql/GraphQLSchemaBuilder.java) in conjunction with the required objects above.
 To create your GraphQL schema do the following:

 ```java